kaminiwalunj/mslearn-fabric/Instructions/Labs/Gettingstarted.md

   ![OpenAI](./Images/GS4.png)

-## ‎Let's Get Started with Fabric Portal
+## Let's Get Started with Fabric Portal

 1. On your virtual machine, click on the **Microsoft Edge** icon as shown below: